 The belittling and devaluing of the importance of one’s abusive behavior upon another as well as of what the other person is thinking or feeling, both for the purpose of avoiding responsibility.

-A form of manipulation that allows Alleged Perpetrators not to remember what their actions or any remedies they promised.
+A form of manipulation that allows abusers not to remember what their actions or any remedies they promised.
 They appear confused or angry about any concept of abuse or the details of their actions.
 If it is convenient to forget, they forget.

 “That was just a joke” can be the first sign of an abusive relationship.
 This abuse takes the shape of backhanded compliments, or making fun of you, your appearance, or something you say.
 He may “joke” about your intelligence or talents or accomplishments in front of your friends or family, then put his arm around you, saying, “Just teasing, honey.”
 Disparaging comments disguised as jokes often refer to the feminine nature of the partner, to her intellectual abilities, or to her competency.
 This type of hostile joking is always at the other person’s expense.

 This type of abuse can be either conscious or unconscious.
 It is the withholding or alteration of truth with a blatant disregard for shared reality.

 Abusive belittling of the victim’s perspective.
 The result is making what the victim values unimportant, and therefore, kills confidence, creativity, and individuality.

 Partial confessions to distract from the real issue:

 A way to gain undeserved favor from the victim or from an accountability partner by protecting himself from actual consequences.
 This partial or false acknowledgement and apology stave off consequences and inflate an empty promise to change.
 “I know that I do that sometimes, but it’s not that bad,” or “If I did that, I probably had too much to drink.”